neuefische/wd-flipped-classroom-curriculum/sessions/js-createelement/js-createelement.md

 ## `document.createElement`

-You can generate an HTML element with Javascript by using the `document.createElement` method.
+You can generate an HTML element with JavaScript by using the `document.createElement` method.
 It expects the type of element as an argument.

 ```js